Osman969/MediaPlayer/README.md

 # Development server,
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-This is the happy scenario approach
+This is the happy scenario approach.
 <img width="522" alt="approach" src="https://user-images.githubusercontent.com/64013184/134789015-3eccb61b-aabe-48e4-ad32-5afa6bf9dd2a.PNG">.

-database is one table contains id, name, phone
+Database is one table contains id, name, phone.

-This is the architecture I followed as shown here
+This is the architecture I followed as shown here.

 <img width="634" alt="architecture" src="https://user-images.githubusercontent.com/64013184/134821530-54d57500-346c-42f2-84a3-7ad190479077.PNG">